-This plan proposes a change in zoning code to the row of houses along the north side of Wellesley from Alberta St. to Belt St. The new zoning for these parcels would allow for higher density housing, such as townhouses, to eventually occupy this area.
-Townhouses would provide new housing options for this part of town.
-Townhouses would not only provide greater density of housing in the area, but would also add to the urban environment of the new district center.
-Townhouses lining Wellesley would face the sidewalk, providing a friendly and appealing street frontage.
+This plan proposes the development of a row of townhouses along the north side of Wellesley from Alberta St. to Belt St. The current zoning for these parcels allows for attached housing, such as townhouses, but limits the intensity of such housing unless developed as a PUD (See Appendix E).
+Townhouses would bring new housing options to this part of town and add to the urban environment of the new district center.
+Townhouses lining Wellesley would face the sidewalk, providing a friendly and appealing street frontage for the new streetscape.